The Frogs: Critical analysis

 The parodos contains a paradigmatic example of how in Greek culture obscenity could be included in celebrations related to the gods.

+Historical context

+The Frogs was written and performed during the final stages of the Peloponnesian War.
+Sophocles and Euripides, two Greek playwrights regarded as some of the most talented poets of their time, had recently died.
+During the creation of the narrative, Sparta and its allies had blockaded Athens and within six months after the production of The Frogs, Athens was defeated in a battle at sea, surrendering to Sparta.

 Politics

-Kenneth Dover claims that the underlying political theme of The Frogs is essentially "old ways good, new ways bad".
+Kenneth Dover argues that the underlying political theme of The Frogs is essentially "old ways good, new ways bad".
 He points to the parabasis for proof of this: "The antepirrhema of the parabasis (718–37) urges the citizen-body to reject the leadership of those whom it now follows, upstarts of foreign parentage (730–2), and turn back to men of known integrity who were brought up in the style of noble and wealthy families" (Dover 33).
 Kleophon is mentioned in the ode of the parabasis (674–85), and is both "vilified as a foreigner" (680–2) and maligned at the end of the play (1504, 1532).

+W. Geoffrey Arnott argues that The Frogs is used as a tactic to educate and advise the public.
+There are many passages within the play that paint poets and playwrights as educators and teachers.
+There is a particular section in which the character “Aeschylus” claims that after he produced his play “Persians”, he educated Athenian audiences to be resilient in vanquishing their enemies.
+The theme of poets functioning as advisors within The Frogs is driven by the play's three main characters: Aeschylus, Euripides, and Dionysus.